-However, you can configure Windows 10 to allow slideshow feature when on battery by following given below steps.
+However, you can configure Windows 10 to allow slideshow feature when on the battery by following the given below steps.

-Step 2: Turn on the option labelled Allow slideshow when on battery feature to force Windows 10 to automatically change the desktop background even if the PC is running on battery power.
+Step 2: Turn on the option labeled Allow slideshow when on battery feature to force Windows 10 to automatically change the desktop background even if the PC is running on battery power.

 There is another way to allow slideshow when on battery

 Step 1: Type Edit power plan in Start menu or taskbar search box, and then press Enter key to open Edit plan settings window.